david-charles-king/Deep-Learning-Blog/_posts/2021-11-25-Setting-Up-My-Blog.md

 recommendations.
-I couldn't see any blog recommendations on the course website, so I searched the forum and found a [post by Jeremy](https://forums.fast.ai/t/about-the-nbdev-fastpages-category/61743) which explains the difference between `fast_template` and `fastpages`.
+I couldn't see any blog recommendations on the course website, so I searched the forum and found a [post by Jeremy](https://forums.fast.ai/t/about-the-nbdev-fastpages-category/61743) which mentions [fastpages](https://github.com/fastai/fastpages) and explains the difference between `fast_template` and `fastpages`.
 It sound like `fastpages` has all the features of `fast_template` as well as extra automation and features, so I decided to give it a go.

 ## Setting up my blog using fastpages
 To set up my blog I followed the [Setup